 The three provisioning modes

-For each server on a gateway, and independently for each feature type (tools, prompts, resources), you choose one of three schemes:- Allow all — every capability of that type passes through.
-Convenient, but exposes the full surface.
+For each server on a gateway, and independently for each feature type (tools, prompts, resources), you choose one of three schemes:- Allowing all — every capability of that type passes through.
+Convenient, and the scheme a server gets when first assigned to a gateway, but it exposes the full surface.

-- Allow selected — only capabilities matching an explicit allowlist pass; everything else is hidden and uncallable.
+- Allow if conditions are met — only capabilities matching an explicit allowlist pass; everything else is hidden and uncallable.
 This is least privilege in practice.

-- Block all — no capability of that type is exposed.
+- Blocking all — no capability of that type is exposed.
 Use this to switch off, say, prompts or resources entirely while keeping tools.

 Pinning a capability by its metadata